-PUAFIR324 – Render Hazardous Materials Incidents Safe covers the competency required for individuals who may be required to respond to an incident involving dangerous goods and hazardous substances to have the skills and knowledge to identify and assess the hazards and risks and contribute to the development, implementation and review of the plan constructed to mitigate the risk they pose to the public and environment.
+PUAFIR324 – Render Hazardous Materials Incidents Safe applies to personnel who respond to incidents involving hazardous materials and who have the skills and knowledge to identify and assess hazards and risks and contribute to the development, implementation and review of the plan constructed to mitigate the risks they pose to the public and the environment.

-No licensing, legislative, regulatory or certification requirements apply to this unit at the time of publication.
+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 This course is delivered and assessed on behalf of Allens Training Pty Ltd RTO 90909 by ERT Group Pty Ltd.